google/guava/README.md

 Guava's Maven group ID is `com.google.guava`, and its artifact ID is `guava`.
 Guava provides two different "flavors": one for use on a (Java 8+) JRE and one for use on Android or Java 7 or by any library that wants to be compatible with either of those.
-These flavors are specified in the Maven version field as either `29.0-jre` or `29.0-android`.
+The maven version field specifies these flavors either `29.0-jre` or `29.0-android`.
 For more about depending on Guava, see [using Guava in your build].